mattbierner/vscode-emojisense/README.md

         "markupCompletionsEnabled": false,
         "emojiDecoratorsEnabled": false
     },
-    "@scm/commit": true // pseudo language id used for scm input }
+    "scminput": true // language used in the source control commit message box }
 ```